 I am so excited about the launch of Alabama Studio Sewing + Design.
 The book includes some of our very best garment patterns to-date and I can’t wait to see how the stencils, patterns, and designs work their way into DIY projects.

-The long skirt pattern that is included the book has become my staple go-to skirt for everyday living and night life for almost a year now.
+The long skirt pattern that is included in the book has become my staple go-to skirt for everyday living and night life for almost a year now.
 I have variation in black with embroidery and several basic versions in pink, ochre, and a beautiful turquoise color that we tie-dyed in the washing machine by just letting the dye bath sit unattended for a few hours.

 I have loved these pieces from spring to summer and through the fall and into winter, because I can wear my sturdy stockings underneath on the coldest days and with socks and my new Billy Reid boots every other day.